Ruach/ruach.github.io/_posts/2020-05-19-gem5-simobject.markdown

 There are two important initialization code in the above Python code: initializing main event queue and execute Python snippet originally provided to gem5.opt.
-The event queue will be covered in [another blog posting][].
+The event queue will be covered in [another blog posting]().
 You might remember that we have passed config script defining configuration of one platform we want to simulate.
 That Python script is passed to above Python code snippet through 'sys.argv[0]', and compiled and exec.